 Whether it’s a wish to investigate the joyous side of life, to take oneself a bit less seriously, to release stress, to have a bit of fun, to explore your funny, to give your thinking mind a break, to embody a feeling of lightness, to inject humor into various aspects of daily life…lightfulness abides.

 Lightfulness was born because a Zen Master’s disciples took themselves too seriously.
 What began when a Zen Master went looking for a clown teacher ( “I want to learn tools of tricksterdom” said Bernie to me) has evolved over 25 years.
 The trainings invite participants to activate their sense of humor and embody it in non-verbal expression.
 To invite one’s sense of funny into everyday activities and enjoy placing a bit of mischief, of complicity in your eyes.
 Lightness is an essential element in these trainings.
 It’s humor in it’s most subtle form, an ease blossoming from one’s inner smile, a powerful destination.
 If you are wishing for more levity in life, one grounded in mindfulness, Lightfulness offers skillful tools to accompany your journey.

 Unlike humor, lightness requires no interaction, it can simply be present.
-Neuroscience shows that lightness positively influences connections subconsciously, that it can be felt, and is potentially contagious.
+Neuroscience shows that lightness positively influences connection/interactions, that it can be felt subconsciously, and watch out! it’s potentially contagious.

 So what does a Lightfulness Training look like?

 “Taking humor seriously enables people to not take themselves too seriously”

 Practices inviting lightness and humor into nonverbal expression